-Student disciplinary committee
+Student conduct committee - General

-- 1. The student disciplinary committee shall consist of five members: - a.
+- 1. The student conduct committee shall consist of five members: - a.
 Two full-time students appointed by the student government. - b.
 Two faculty members recommended by the faculty association and appointed by the president. - c.
-The conduct review officer or other member of the administration appointed by the president at the beginning of the academic year. - 2.
-The conduct review officer shall serve as the committee chair and may take action on preliminary hearing matters prior to the appointment of the committee.
+The conduct review officer or other member of the administration appointed by the president at the beginning of the academic year. - 2 The conduct review officer shall serve as the committee chair and may take action on preliminary hearing matters prior to the appointment of the committee.
 The committee chair shall receive annual training on protecting victims and promoting accountability in cases involving allegations of sexual misconduct. - 3.
-Hearings may be heard by a quorum of three members of the committee so long as one faculty member and one student are included on the hearing panel.
+Hearings may be heard by a quorum of three members of the committee so long as the chair, one faculty member and one student are included on the hearing panel.
 Committee action may be taken upon a majority vote of all committee members attending the hearing. - 4.
 Members of the student disciplinary committee shall not participate in any case in which they are a party, complainant, or witness, in which they have direct or personal interest, prejudice, or bias, or in which they have acted previously in an advisory capacity.
-Any party may petition the committee for disqualification of a committee member.
+Any party may petition the committee for disqualification of a committee member. - 5.
+For cases involving allegations of sex discrimination, including sex-based harassment, members of the student conduct committee must receive training on serving impartially, avoiding prejudgment of facts at issue, conflicts of interest, and bias.
+The chair must also receive training on the student conduct process for sex discrimination cases, as well as the meaning and application of the term "Relevant" in relation to questions and evidence, and the types of evidence that are impermissible, regardless of relevance in accordance with 34 C.F.R. § § 106.45 and 106.46. - 6.
+The college may, in its sole discretion, contract with an administrative law judge or other qualified person to act as the presiding officer, authorized to exercise any or all duties of the student conduct committee and/or committee chair. - In sex discrimination cases, the college may, in its sole and exclusive discretion, contract with an administrative law judge or other qualified person to act as the presiding officer, authorized to exercise any or all duties of the student conduct committee and/or committee chair.